Eddie Pye

-Robert Edward Pye (born February 13, 1967) is a former Major League Baseball infielder.
+Robert Edward Pye (born February 13, 1967) is an American former Major League Baseball infielder.
 He is an alumnus of Middle Tennessee State University.

 Drafted by the Los Angeles Dodgers in the 10th round of the 1988 MLB amateur draft, Pye made his Major League Baseball debut with the Los Angeles Dodgers on June 3, 1994, and appeared in his final game on May 19, 1995.